 The Occupational Safety and Health Division of The North Carolina Department of Labor is tasked with regulating workplace safety in North Carolina.
 In addition to promulgating safety rules alongside Federal regulations (OSHA), the division also investigates serious workplace injuries, which employers are required to report subject to specific requirements.
 The North Carolina Department of Labor also provides a means for individuals to file complaints or request investigations.
 Accidents involving catastrophic injuries will obviously receive attention, however, an injured worker should be aware of the ability to seek enforcement of OSHA standards even if their injury is “minor”.
 Correction of an intentional or inadvertent violation of proper safety practices can prevent more serious injuries or even fatalities in the future.

 Report Work Injuries

 In a catastrophic work injury case, it is imperative to quickly confirm that the North Carolina Department of Labor is aware of the injury, has opened a file, and initiating an investigation.
 (Even where an injury is not catastrophic, if there is a genuine concern about whether safety regulations were violated, it never hurts to check with the department of labor to at least determine if any investigation occurred and possibly initiate the same.)
-In some circumstances, it is advisable for a catastrophically injured worker to quickly obtain their own expert whose efforts will be focused more specifically to the injured worker rather than general labor and safety standards and their enforcement.
+In some circumstances, it is advisable for a catastrophically injured worker to quickly obtain their own expert whose efforts will be focused more specifically on the injured worker rather than general labor and safety standards and their enforcement.
 It is also important to determine if the employer has a history of violating safety regulations and laws.

 Machine vs. Man

 Lastly, a catastrophically injured employee may have an action against a negligent third party.
 When a catastrophic work accident occurs at a workplace or work site, it often involves heavy and/or complicated machinery.
 An injured employee and/or their family may be able to pursue a third-party civil action against the manufacturer, installer, and possibly the entity who maintained the machinery (if not the employer).
 Such an action allows recovery of more than the limited remedies available under the North Carolina Workers’ Compensation Act.